Our Forest School Certified Staff

 Our Teaching Director, Michelle Hegge, has completed the Level 3 Forest School Practioner’s Qualifications.
 This involved a lengthy process of developing a sound pedagogical practice, understanding and being able to perform risk assessments, both in advance and on the fly, developing skills in woodland management and ecological assessment, as well as practical skills in tool use, fire making, and knots.
 She has thorough understanding of child-led, inquiry based learning.
 Laura Leet is currently completing the certification course.

 Background: BSc Honours (Biology-specialization Ecology), B.Ed , Forest School Practitioner Level 3, Standard First Aid-Level C and CPR

-Michelle is the English teacher in the Senior and Mixed classes.
+Michelle is a teacher in the Senior and School age class.

 Teacher: Laura Leet

 Background: BScH (Environmental Science), B.Ed, Currently taking the Forest School Practioners course, Standard First Aid and CPR-C